Why Do People Use Drugs? The Relationship Between Emotions and Addiction, pt. 5: Fear

 by Thaddeus Camlin, Psy.D.

 This week fear is the topic that continues our in-depth exploration of each core emotion.
 Why do people use drugs?
 Often times, people use drugs to assuage fear and alleviate anxiety.
 In healthy doses, many researchers consider fear to be the most vital and motivating emotion.
-In excessive doses, fear fuels much dysfunctional, disabling, and destructive behavior.
+In excessive doses, fear fuels much dysfunctional, disabling, and destructive behavior, and there is a strong tie between fear and addiction.

 Normal, healthy fear prepares and empowers us.
 Physiologically, fear arouses muscle tension, perspiration, stomach butterflies, and dry mouth.
 Fear primes the release of adrenaline and readies us to run, fight, or freeze.
 Running, freezing, and fighting help ensure our survival, so the roots of fear lead ultimately to a fear of death.
 With its purpose firmly grounded in survival, fear is in some ways biologically prepared, and thus, it is a window into our evolutionary history.
 For example, house spiders induce more fear than driving 70mph on the freeway even though driving is far more dangerous.
 Our emotional evolution has not quite caught up with our social and technological evolution.
 Non life-threatening stressors like being late for work result in far more anxiety than they deserve.
 In the case of fear, our emotional evolution has struggled to keep up with our social and technological evolution.